rust-embedded/book/README.md

 ## Online Copies of this Book

-This book is being temporarily hosted in https://rust-embedded.github.io/book/
+This book is located at https://docs.rust-embedded.org/book/

 ## License